Codoc-os/django-opensearch-dsl/docs/management.md

 Use the `--force` options to bypass the confirmation step, and use the `--ignore-error` option to not stop on error (such as trying to create an already created index).

+You can specify which Opensearch connection to use with the `--using` option.

 ## `list` Subcommand

 The `list` subcommand displays a summary of each index, indicated whether they are created or not, and the number of document indexed.

+You can specify which Opensearch connection to use with the `--using` option.

 Sample output :